Igor Di Marco

 Also available at

 I received my PhD in condensed matter theory in 2009 from the Radboud University of Nijmegen, in the Netherlands.
 Since 2009 I have been working at Uppsala University, first as a postdoctoral fellow and then as a researcher.
+In 2017, I took a temporary leave to lead a small group at the Asia-Pacific Center for Theoretical Physics, in South Korea.
 My research interests are focused on understanding systems with strongly correlated electrons, and in particular on developing computational tools to describe them.
 I have devoted several years of research to investigate how the many-body effects associated to the strong Coulomb repulsion between localised electrons can be treated in solids or smaller systems.
 My final goal is to contribute to the development of electronic structure methods with real predictive abilities.

 My research interests include the development of computational methods to describe the electronic structure of solids.
 My favorite techniques are density-functional theory (DFT) and dynamical mean-field theory (DMFT).
 I am one of the main developers of the all-electron DFT code RSPt, which is a joint project across Sweden, USA and France.
 RSPt is based on the full-potential linearized muffin-tin orbitals (FP-LMTO) method and has proven to be among the most accurate codes to solve the Kohn-Sham problem in solids .
 I gave a major contribution to the development of the DFT+DMFT part of RSPt, including: